Monster's Ball: Development

 Louisiana State Penitentiary served as a filming location.

 The basis for this film came from the desire of actors-turned-writers Addica and Rokos to make a script that would interest a big star alongside themselves with Harvey Keitel in mind since he liked the latter's writing when offered one of their scripts.
 They were inspired by their troubled relationships with their fathers as a starting point that eventually led to a generational tale about executioners, which eventually led to the inspiration for the title (an old term for the last meal of a condemned man and a "ball" that took place with his jailers the night before).
 They wrote the script over a period of eight months in 1995, which led to some interest from a producer of a film Rokos had previously acted in.
 Years of development occurred due to interest from filmmakers ranging from Robert De Niro to Oliver Stone along with studios that wanted a lighter ending, but the transition to Lee Daniels and Lionsgate led to interest back to the original ending.
 The film was produced by Lionsgate and Lee Daniels Entertainment, the first production for the latter.
 Before Halle Berry was cast as Leticia, Angela Bassett and Vanessa Williams were first cast, but both of them declined.
 Wes Bentley turned down the part of Sonny, which eventually went to Heath Ledger.
+The role of Tyrell went to ten-year-old actor Coronji Calhoun.
+Calhoun died in November 2021, and both Berry and Daniels contributed financial assistance to Calhoun's funeral.